OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 ## How long is my subscription good for, and when does it expire?

 Your subscription is good for 90 days and is renewable based on valid developer activity.
 If you're using your subscription for development, it will be renewed every 3 months and will last indefinitely.
-You can find the expiration date, along with your subscription name, on your Office 365 Developer Program profile page.
-For more information, see [Renew an expiring subscription](subscription-expiration-and-renewal.md).
+You can find the expiration date, along with your subscription name, on your [Office 365 Developer Program dashboard](https://developer.microsoft.com/en-us/office/profile).
+For more information, see [Subscription expiration and renewal](subscription-expiration-and-renewal.md).

 If you're joining the program through Visual Studio Enterprise or Visual Studio Professional, your subscription is automatically renewed until your Visual Studio subscription expires.